Ram-N/2019-ICC-worldcup-prediction-contest/README.md

 - The maximum possible score in the Group Stage is **16 points**.
 (4 x 4)

 ### Semi-finals
-- 8 points for correctly picking each team that makes it to the Semifinals.
-(It does not matter which Semifinal game)
+- 8 points for correctly picking a team that makes it to the Semifinals.
 - The maximum score in the Semifinals is **16 points**.
 (8 x 2)

 ### Finals